pmitros/aosd/README.md

 page](http://aosd.sourceforge.net/) on SourceForge.
 I rather prefer when things on the Internet don't disappear, so I kept the page up for historical reasons.
-In 2016, Sourceforge was on the way out, and a tarball on my personal page seemed quaint, so I moved this over to github.
+In 2016, Sourceforge was on the way out, and a tarball on my personal page seemed quaint, so I placed a copy on github.
+The SourceForge page is canonical, though, so long as it is still up.
+Marek is the maintainer.

 Compile with: `gcc aosd.c -lxosd -lasound -oaosd`